-YOUR GROUP: As part of our ongoing COVID-19 safety protocols, all of our groups in 2021 will be made up of 3-15 people who know each other and have indicated they are comfortable traveling together and 1 or more Wilderness Inquiry guides.
-We welcome people of various ages, backgrounds, and abilities, including people with disabilities.
+YOUR GROUP: The group size ranges from 4 to 15 participants, plus 1 or more Wilderness Inquiry staff.
+Each group consists of people of various ages, backgrounds and abilities, including people with disabilities.
 If you are looking for a family-friendly vacation this is a great choice.
 Our trips are cooperative in nature.
 WI staff will assist you in whatever areas you need, however most people pitch in where they can.
 Part of the adventure involves learning about daily camp activities.

 ACCOMMODATIONS: At night, you will sleep in 4-person tents with 3-4 people (although other arrangements can be made).
 Bathroom facilities consist of a foldable commode chair or an outhouse.
 We make every effort to ensure privacy and cleanliness.

 MEALS: The fun of camping includes cooking in the wilderness, a challenge with great rewards.
 We pride ourselves on providing healthy ingredients for simple, plentiful dishes everyone will enjoy.
 Count on hearty breakfasts, trail lunches, plenty of snacks, and wonderful dinners, finished off with campfire s’mores.

 FISHING: If you would like to fish on the St. Croix trip, we suggest bringing your own fishing pole and tackle.
 You must have either a Minnesota or Wisconsin fishing license.